MalloBadlo/Multi-task-system-for-Aerospace-application/README.md

 # Multi-tasks-system-for-Aerospace-application
-A FreeRTOS project that consists in a multi-task system that read, log and manage datas from simulated sensors related to the Aerospace field
+A FreeRTOS project that consists in a multi-tasks system that read, log and manage data from simulated sensors related to the Aerospace field